ff-ultima/ff-ultima.github.io/docs/color-schemes/create-a-color-scheme.md

 - Open the browser toolbox (live debugger) with `ctrl+shift+alt+I`
 - By default, it may be on the `Inspector` Tab.
 Go to the `Style Editor` tab.
 - In `Style Editor`, Use the search bar to find your `ffu-colorscheme.css` file.
-- The colorscheme all have the same name but "YourName" should be at the top of your file.
+- The color schemes all have the same name but "YourName" should be at the top of your file.

 <iframe width="100%" height="490" src="https://www.youtube.com/embed/sDDiWfplK-Y?si=sr3fsDLJAStaOo0Z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- All that's left to do is pick your colors and create your *look*.
-- Save your changes to the file by pressing `ctrl+s` or clicking <ins>save</ins> next to the file name.
-- You can also peek at the other `ffu-colorscheme` theme files for inspiration.
-- You can undo & redo mistakes with `ctrl+z` & `ctrl+y`.
+All that's left to do is pick your colors and create your *look*.
+You can save your changes to the file by pressing `ctrl+s` or clicking <ins>save</ins> next to the file name.
+You can also peek at the other `ffu-colorscheme` theme files for inspiration.
+You can undo & redo mistakes with `ctrl+z` & `ctrl+y`.

 ![11 fix it and ship it ](https://github.com/user-attachments/assets/f15cbb57-1505-4141-b903-e7b7002583c0)